top of page

 • Consolidated outputs of ideation sessions

-• Customer matrix based on research to categorise the needs of their customer groups.
+• Customer matrix based on research to categorise the needs of customer groups.

 • Detailed recommendations report on food offering ideas and how they could be executed.